-I recently joined Toastmasters as previously mentioned in Why I Gave up TV and What I Gained in Return.
+I recently joined Toastmasters as previously mentioned in Give Up Time Wasters.
 Being a mom and having a full-time job, I was not looking for something to take up more of my time.
 However, I saw it as another opportunity to stay on a positive, professional path, avoid burnout and get myself and message out there!
 Today, I am working on my Ice Breaker speech.
 Talking about oneself for 4-6 minutes may seem like a daunting task.
 But if it’s broken down into sections of reasons I joined, goals I have, and random facts about me, makes it flow a little easier.

 Reasons I Joined Toastmasters: